 Some scientists use food-grade catalysts to produce this synthetic cannabinoid but admit it’s not always done so healthily in a lab setting.

-The confusion around Delta 10 is because it can be considered both a synthetic cannabinoid and derived from natural hemp compounds.
+The confusion around Delta 10 is that it can be considered both a synthetic cannabinoid and derived from natural hemp compounds.

 The future of Delta 10 products is unclear, as it’s technically not illegal yet.
 However, this may change when the product becomes more popular.
 Lawmakers may have no choice but to start implementing restrictions or ban their sale entirely because they’re considered “synthetic” versions of marijuana, which can’t be sold in stores due to federal government restrictions.

 The Short History of Delta 10

 Delta 10 was found by accident by a company from Adelanto, California.

 They unknowingly bought a fire-retardant-contaminated product.
 The company noticed strange crystals forming during lab tests after distillation.
 It also had a different molecular structure than other cannabinoid crystals, and it turned out it was tetrahydrocannabinol (THC).

 With that said, we now have Delta 10.
 According to Wikipedia, there’s also evidence that it goes further back to the 1980s when it was said to be first discovered.